informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 	  receivedBlocks(a.Height) and receivedBlocks(b.Height) not in peerIDs
 	- height is updated height of complete prefix that matches the blockchain
 	- state is the one of the blockchain at height *height - 1*
+	- if updated height is equal to TargetHeight then Fastsync terminates successfully.
 - Error condition
     - none
 ----